Active Filters Overview

 1 Step — Add the Active Filters widget to the page

-Find the Active Filters widget and add it to the section, where the filters are.
+Find the Active Filters widget and add it to the section where the filters are.

-2 Step — Customize the Active Filters block
+Customize Active Filters Block

 In the Content tab specify the provider to Show active filters for.
 After that, set the Apply type and define the Label.
 Use the Query ID option to define which filter is applied to which widget.
 It will be necessary in case you have a few similar widgets from the same provider on one page.